BFI Employment Opportunities

 Experience

-• Relevant research experience as a research assistant.
+- Relevant research experience as a research assistant.

-• Knowledge of Stata preferred
+- Knowledge of R, Python, Stata preferred

-• Transcripts (unofficial is ok)
+- Transcripts (unofficial is acceptable) (required)

-Inspired by our namesakes, Nobel Laureates Gary Becker and Milton Friedman, who believed that economic research could help improve the world, the Becker Friedman Institute for Economics aims to foster frontier research and apply those findings to achieve global impact.
+The Becker Friedman Institute for Economics aims to foster frontier research and apply those findings to achieve global impact.
 BFI brings together researchers from the Booth School of Business, the Kenneth C. Griffin Department of Economics, the Harris School of Public Policy, the Law School, and the entire University of Chicago Economics Community to leverage robust data, apply cutting-edge analytical tools, and uncover novel insights on the world’s most difficult economic problems.
 BFI then bridges the divide between academic researchers and relevant policy makers by translating and packaging rigorous research into accessible formats and proactively sharing those findings with decision-makers and thought leaders in business, government and nonprofit institutions.
 In this way, BFI has the potential to play a significant role in meeting the most difficult challenges facing the global community.

 Job Summary